Groupe ADP

 Groupe ADP, formerly Aéroports de Paris or ADP (Paris Airports), is an international airport operator based in Paris (France).
 Groupe ADP owns and manages Parisian international airports Charles de Gaulle Airport, Orly Airport and Le Bourget Airport, all gathered under the brand Paris Aéroport since 2016.

 Groupe ADP operates 26 international airports.
-It owns 46,1% of TAV Airports Holding, and cross-owns 8% of the Schiphol Group.
-Since 2012, the CEO is Augustin de Romanet.
+It owns 46.1% of TAV Airports Holding, and cross-owns 8% of the Schiphol Group.
+Since 2025, the CEO is Philippe Pascal.
 Groupe ADP is owned by the company Aéroports de Paris SA, which is publicly listed at the Euronext Paris (SBF 120 and mid 60).

 History

 Development of Parisian airports

 The company L’aéroport de Paris was created as a établissement public à caractère industriel et commercial in 1945.
 In 1946, the first provisional terminal at Orly Airport was achieved, as well as the reconstruction of Paris–Le Bourget Airport.
 In the 1950s, Orly Airport outgrew Le Bourget's traffic, and became the leading Parisian airport, breaking the 1 million passengers/year milestone.
 Le Bourget launched the first edition of the Paris Air Show in 1953 and switched to business jet operations in 1976.

 In 1957, L’aéroport de Paris started to look for a land to build a new Parisian airport.
 Construction of the airport started in 1966 and Charles de Gaulle Airport officially started its operations in March 1974.
 In 1976, 20 million passengers flew through the Parisian airports.

 During the 1980s and 1990s, L’aéroport de Paris, which became Aéroports de Paris in 1989 and Paris Aéroport in 2016, built new satellites and terminals for the Charles de Gaulle airport (terminal 2, terminal 3).
 By 1987, traffic in the Parisian airports grew to 40 million.
 A TGV train station opened within the Charles de Gaulle airport in 1994.